 As I looked through the Udacity platform, I had to narrow down the best path for me.
 They have so many options it wasn’t easy to make a choice.
 As I went through the programs, I realized that the initial program that brought me Udacity many years ago was the Udacity Digital Marketing Nanodegree.

-Since Digital Marketing aligns with my current position, I don’t feel like it would best utilize my career objectives.
+Since Digital Marketing aligns with position at the time, I didn’t feel like it would be the best utilization for me to reach my next career objectives.
 However, I like Udacity because they have a wide range of options when it comes to, as they put it, Radical talent transformation.

-Looking through their program catalog is quite the journey.
+Looking through their program offerings is quite the journey.
 Since my interest is wide-ranging and vast, I decided to learn a skill to enhance and complement my current skill set.
-The good thing about Udacity is that you can take a class or go all-in on a Nanodegree (equivalent to certification, in my opinion).
-So, I decided to take a few classes related to my UX skillset.
+The good thing about Udacity is that you can take a class or two, or go all-in on a Nanodegree (equivalent to certification, in my opinion).
+So, I decided to take a few classes related to my ever evolving UX skill-set.
 I began with the Product Design course added Rapid Prototyping and UIKit Fundamentals.
 Then, knowing that I’m all in on UX/UI, I did the UX Design for Mobile Developers course.
 As a self-described tech-head, I was pleased to see that I knew many of the concepts and practices in these classes.
-It also confirmed my decision to go to Full Sail University to get my BS.
+This confirmed the wisdom in my decision to attend Full Sail University for my Bachelor’s degree.
 The training I received at Full Sail has more than paid for itself tenfold!

 One of the areas of technology that has been of interest to me has been Cloud Computing and DevOps.
 A few years ago, my wife and I went to an AWS Conference here in Atlanta, and ever since then, my interest in the entirety of Cloud Computing has increased.
 However, while I definitely see the value of the goliath, AWS, I also see Google’s Firebase platform and Microsoft’s Azure quickly make up ground.

 During the heart of the pandemic, I found myself doing a lot more reading.
 One of the books that I thoroughly enjoyed was The DevOps Handbook by Gene Kim, Jez Humble, Patrick Debois, and John Willis.
-This book is considered the DevOps bible, and it describes how all types of organizations can employ DevOps and why it can help them gain a competitive advantage from an IT perspective.
+This book is considered the DevOps bible, and it describes how all types of organizations can employ DevOps, an Agile workflow, and why they can help them gain a competitive advantage from an IT perspective.
 Reading this book, coupled with my desire to learn more about Cloud Computing, led me to select the Udacity Cloud DevOps Engineer Nanodegree.

 Udacity provides a great platform and environment for upgrading your abilities and achieving your career goals through education.
 As a lifelong learner and Cloud enthusiast, I view the pursuit of the Cloud DevOps Engineer Nanodegree as a win-win!